asutherland/gp-bugzilla/readme.txt

 	       e.g, c:\dev or /home/user/dev
-  2. Put the full path to the folder (e.g. c:\dev\gpbugzilla on Windows, /home/user/dev/gpbugzilla on Linux) in a file named gpbugzilla@mozilla.messaging.inc. and copy that file to [your profile folder]\extensions\
+  2. Put the full path to the folder (e.g. c:\dev\gpbugzilla on Windows, /home/user/dev/gpbugzilla on Linux) in a file named gpbugzilla@mozillamessaging.com and copy that file to [your profile folder]\extensions\
   3. Restart Firefox.